Heliaia: Appointment of the jurymen

 The 6,000 were drawn from the 10 tribes (each tribe offering 600 members) and they were then divided into chambers of 600 jurymen, 500 or 501 of whom were regular members, with the rest constituting alternate jurors.
 In exceptional cases the court could go into plenary sessions.
 Sometimes, the chambers had 201 to 401 members or 1001 to 1501 members.
 After the selection by lot, the heliasts had to take the Heliastic Oath once every year.
 After the swearing-in, the jurors received one box-wood ticket, with their own names and that of their father and deme written on it, and one letter of the alphabet as far as kappa and the jurors of each tribe were divided into ten sections, approximately an equal number under each letter.
+Moreover, each juror was given a color-coded staff that represented their court designation, which reinforced their status as a unique group responsible for voting on cases and making decisions.